denniszielke/ethereum_lab/README.md

 # Ethereum Hackathon Lab
-This project describes how to set up a blockchain environment with samples to run a Ethereum Hackathon with the Azure templates and infrastructure
+This project describes how to set up a blockchain environment with samples to run a Ethereum Hackathon using the Azure Blockchain as a Service, Tools and Architecture.

 ![High level setup](./images/architecture.png)